7 things to know about... Marcel Duchamp

 So that his works are not exhibited under his real name, Marcel Duchamp has several pseudonyms such as R.Mutt, Rrose Sélavy… He is interested in the role of the signature in art and its capacity to assign a work of art as such.
 His theory has led him to experiment with artworks’ value and influence, one example being his installation of a urinal in a museum, and then signing it off as “R. Mutt”.

 2. He is part of the Dadaist movement

 Without being a so-called “dynamiter of society,” Marcel Duchamp presents himself above all as a decadent deserter, with a profound rejection of the norm.
 Work, class, religion, routine, and good taste are categorised as “enemies” in his words.
 “Living like a waiter” is his option, at the cost of an insatiable freedom.
-Accompanied by his sidekick Francis Picabia, Duchamp became part of the Dadaist movement, born in New York.
+Accompanied by his sidekick Francis Picabia, Duchamp became part of the Dadaist movement.
 One day, while picking up a dictionary, he found the word “dada”.
 Finding this word funny and insignificant, he decided to be part of the movement that stemmed from it.
 The objective of Dadaism is to fight for the freedom of creation.